colbystout/Bellabeat-Fitness-Analysis/README.md

 ### Contents

-1. Four separate sequences of R code, for those who want to see only my code
+1. Four separate sequences of R code, in the "R Code" folder, for those who want to see only my code
 2. .ipynb Jupyter Notebook detailing the full project

 **Use the Kaggle link for easiest viewing of the input and output cells of the code.**